 BSc (Hons) Creative Technology

-This course will enable you to develop a solid base of coding skills, and knowledge of how to use and blend creative technologies that will give you access to technically-based creative roles.
+This course will enable you to develop a solid base of coding skills, and knowledge of how to use and blend creative technologies that will give you access to technically based creative roles.

 You don’t need to know how to code at the beginning – Year 1, which is taught alongside BSc Creative Computing – is all about developing a sound base of technical skills that you will use in Years 2 and 3 as a springboard to your exploration of a range of creative technologies.

-Your learning experience will be hands-on, developing projects to industry briefs, exploring the potential for computer-based technology in a wide range of digital creative and design sectors.
+Your learning experience will be hands-on, developing projects to industry briefs, and exploring the potential for computer-based technology in a wide range of digital creative and design sectors.